Speeding up Inference

 Expand the benchmark details

-For CPU, ONNX is also stronger for the stsb dataset with the shortest texts: 1.39x for ONNX, outperforming 1.29x for OpenVINO.
-ONNX with int8 quantization is even stronger with a 3.08x speedup.
-For longer texts, ONNX and OpenVINO can even perform slightly worse than PyTorch, so we recommend testing the different backends with your specific model and data to find the best one for your use case.
+For CPU, ONNX is stronger than OpenVINO on the short-text stsb dataset (1.35x against 1.24x), while int8 quantization pays off most: 3.23x for onnx-qint8 and 5.29x for openvino-qint8 overall, at a performance cost of less than half a percent.
+For longer texts, ONNX and OpenVINO can perform slightly worse than PyTorch, so we recommend testing the different backends with your specific model and data to find the best one for your use case.
+Half precision must be avoided on CPU altogether: torch-fp16 and torch-bf16 run largely emulated there and collapse to roughly 0.01x.

 Recommendations